elomagic/weather-Station-client-mpy/README.md

 This project is a part of my "small" DIY project about to build up a weather station mesh.

-This part deals with the weather client, which measures temperature, air pressure and humidity and transmits them to any REST server.
+This part deals with the weather client, which measures temperature, air pressure and humidity and transmits them to any REST server or MQTT broker.

 The part with the REST server is described in another project.
 See here ...
 TODO